brbtavares/tucano/toucan-data/README.md

 }
 ```

-## Getting Help
-For questions, issues, or support with Toucan-Data, please:
-- Check the [API Documentation] for detailed usage examples
-- Open an issue on the [GitHub repository](https://github.com/brbtavares/toucan/issues)
-- Review the examples in the `/examples` directory

-## Support Development
-If you find Toucan-Data useful, consider:
-- ⭐ Starring the repository
-- 🐛 Reporting bugs or issues
-- 🔧 Contributing new exchange integrations
-- 📖 Improving documentation

-## Contributing
-Thanks for helping to develop the Toucan ecosystem!
-To contribute:
-- Open issues for bugs or feature requests
-- Submit pull requests for improvements
-- Add new exchange connectors or subscription types
-- Improve documentation and examples

 ### Adding A New Exchange Connector
 1. Add a new `Connector` trait implementation in src/exchange/<exchange_name>.mod.rs (eg/ see exchange::okx::Okx).
 2. Follow on from "Adding A New Subscription Kind For An Existing Exchange Connector" below!